 Yes, and rightfully so.

-The tuition payments received by charter schools, which make up nearly 90% of charter school funding, are based on a school district’s expenses.
-School districts are subject to numerous mandates requiring the expenditure of monies which charter schools are not.
-For example, school districts:
+The tuition payments received by charter schools, which make more than 80% of charter school funding, are based on a school district’s expenses.
+Yet school districts have numerous expenses that charter schools do not have (or at least go well beyond those of charter schools) and are subject to costly mandates that charter schools are not.
+For example, school districts are required to:

-School districts also provide a variety of educational and extracurricular programs for students that go well beyond those offered or provided by charter schools.
+School districts also provide a variety of extracurricular and non-instructional programs for students that go well beyond those offered or provided by charter schools.
 This includes interscholastic athletics, clubs, band, theater, and other activities.
 Charter schools may also provide these activities, but school districts are required to allow charter school students to participate in school district activities in most instances.
+It also includes food, library and health services which cyber charter schools do not provide.

 - Are better at providing special education services for children at all levels of need.